yindaheng98/academic-profile/source/_posts/README.md

 3. Compression of parameters and intermediate features for bandwidth saving
 4. Variable frame sequence length for dynamic bandwidth adaption

-My goal is to build systems that can obtain high-resolution live video with low bandwidth and computational cost, as well as investigate the nature of AI system stability and even abstract chaotic systems in practice.
+My goal is to achieve that "distance can't keep us two apart (天涯若比邻)" by building systems that can obtain high-quality live video at low cost, as well as investigate the nature of AI system stability and even abstract chaotic systems in practice.

 # Education Experience